Particular/docs.particular.net/servicepulse/host-config.md

  - servicepulse/servicepulse-host-config
 ---

-To modify the port used by ServicePulse the commandline specified in the registry must be updated.
+To modify the port used by ServicePulse the command line specified in the registry must be updated.

 To change it:

  1. Open Regedit.exe
  1. Goto `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Particular.ServicePulse`
  1. Edit the value of `ImagePath`.
-The value contains the full path to the ServicePulse.exe and a commandline of the URL to use:
+The value contains the full path to the ServicePulse.exe and a command line of the URL to use:

 The default value for ImagePath is: